 Bad viewing angle.
 Blacks turn grey very rapidly at an angle, then the colors shift and the brightness decreases.
 People sitting to the side of the TV will not have as good picture quality as people sitting directly in front.
 This viewing angle is very similar to the MU6300.

-The MU7000 as a remarkable black uniformity for a LED TV.
+The MU7000 has a decent black uniformity for a LED TV.
 Some faint clouding can be seen near the upper corners, but overall the screen is pretty even and this is reflected in the low standard deviation numbers.
-This means this TV can display dark scene very well and especially when watching movies in the dark.
+This means this TV can display dark scenes very well and especially when watching movies in the dark.